-Pre-Law Advising is located in Rockefeller Center room 151.
-The pre-law advisor and
+Pre-Law Advising is located in Old Champlain Hall G-51.
+The pre-law advisor and staff

 meetings are conducted each semester.
 Binghamton's annual Law Day attracts around eighty

 First, students are encouraged to subscribe to the pre-law listserv, Prelaw-b, to receive communications from the pre-law advisor.
 E-mail announcements of pre-law events, deadlines, opportunities and issues will be sent out through the pre-law listserv.
 To be added to the pre-law listserv, please submit a pre-professional area of interest through this brief online form.
 Once submitted, it will take 3-5 business days for you to be added to the listserv.

 Second, all students interested in a legal career should meet with the pre-law advisor.
 In the freshman or sophomore year, stop by the office during pre-law walk-in hours.
 Upperclassmen can make an appointment to discuss choice of major(s), career interests, summer plans and other questions about law school and legal careers.
 The Fleishman Center for Career and Professional Development also has resources about law and law-related careers.

 Third, in the junior and senior years, attend pre-law meetings to learn more about the law school admissions process.
 Check with the pre-law advisor about pre-law scholarship opportunities for juniors and seniors.
 Make an appointment with the pre-law advisor in the fall of your senior year to go over your list of law schools, submit your senior pre-law questionnaire, submit dean's letter forms and discuss other questions about the admission process.